 Export and Print Report

-- Select the Export from beneath the bar graphs.
+- Select Export from beneath the graph.

 - Choose CSV to download a CSV file of your report with the current filters and grouping applied.